powercodeacademy/phrg-rails-using-erb/README.md

-# Sinatra Views: Using ERB
+# Rails Views: Using ERB

 ## Overview